 Differentiation between respiratory and metabolic derangements can be accomplished by simply comparing the PaCO2 with the pH.
 With respiratory issues, the pH and PaCO2 move in opposite directions.
 With metabolic issues, they move in the same direction.
 Easy as pie.
 Not irrational like pi.

 If the problem is metabolic there is often respiratory compensation and, conversely, if the problem is respiratory, there is often metabolic compensation.
 Compensation can bring the pH back into the normal range.
 But generally the body does not overcompensate.
 So if your HCO3 and PaCO2 are both out of the normal range, whichever side of 7.40 the pH lands tells you if we are compensating from acidosis or alkalosis and whether or not the problem is primarily respiratory or metabolic.
 It CAN be both.
 But one will usually be dominant.

 Here’s a nifty chart I made just for you.
 I’m a giver.
 I give and I give and I give.

 |Metabolic Acidosis with respiratory compensation||↓||↓||↑|

 So that’s the nitty-gritty, the lowdown, the brass tacks, the ABCs of ABGs.
 If you’re an RT none of this should have been new to you.
-However, if you’re education was like mine, a lot of time was dedicated to the interpretation of ABGs and VBGs were overlooked like an unwanted stepchild on Christmas morning.
+However, if your education was like mine, a lot of time was dedicated to the interpretation of ABGs and VBGs were overlooked like an unwanted stepchild on Christmas morning.
 Santa loved ABG.
 VBG wept quietly in the corner, neglectedly nibbling on a shriveled fig that fell from the crowded plate of a drunken uncle.

 VBG’s, not surprisingly, also have a set of normal values: